jsan3386/avatar/README.md

 Requirements: Blender >= 2.8

 1) Create a file in the avatar github folder named config.py with the following content:
-    # path variable
     avt_path = "/path/of/root/avatar/github/project"

 2) Go to Edit>Preferences>FilePaths and add to Scripts the path to the github avatar folder